ArifKalender/AlmostEnoughAbilities/README.md

 > Block your enemies Fire abilities either via an uncontrolled explosion or a controlled diffusion.
 - [BlazeRush](https://www.youtube.com/watch?v=mM9uKBWTLRk)
 > Use your FireBending to dash through your enemies and pierce them with flames.

+## Installation
+* Acquire a server jar, I recommend [Paper 1.21.5](https://papermc.io/downloads/all?project=paper)
+* Start your server in a dedicated folder for it, open the eula.txt and read the EULA provided inside the file - then set eula to true.
+* Inside the directory `serverroot/plugins`, put [ProjectKorra](https://github.com/ProjectKorra/ProjectKorra/) and [PacketEvents](https://github.com/retrooper/packetevents).
+* Restart your server
+* Put the latest version of AlmostEnoughAbilities in `serverroot/plugins`.
+* Restart the server again.

+  All set now!
+You can edit the values for each ability inside `serverroot/plugins/AlmostEnoughAbilities/config.yml`.

+  You will need either server operator privileges or use a permission plugin to give yourself the permission via a permission plugin like [LuckPerms](https://github.com/LuckPerms/LuckPerms)